 In the fourth quarter of 2005, following a trial in the Los Angeles County Superior Court in California, the jury rendered a verdict against the Company and awarded damages in the amount of \$6.3 million, including attorney's fees, interest and costs.
 As of December 30, 2005, management estimated that approximately \$3.2 million of the damages was covered by the Company's professional liability insurance policy.
 Accordingly, in fiscal year 2005, the Company expensed \$2.7 million of this judgment, and recorded related interest expense of \$0.4 million.
-See Note 11 for further information on the increase to the insurance coverage related to this matter during fiscal year 2006.
 Related to this matter, the Company has recorded \$3.2 million in other receivables and \$6.3 million in accrued liabilities in the accompanying consolidated balance sheet as of December 30, 2005.